 What happens to a company that loses out on fresh ideas, new approaches, and outside expertise?
 Reduced growth and innovation, most likely.

 A lack of diversity can create stagnant processes and procedures.
 This can lead to decreased quality and creativity due to the lack of unique insights.
-So make sure to keep an eye on your company’s diversity (add internal link to How to Improve Your Diversity).
+So, make sure to keep an eye on your company’s diversity.

 Potential for Resentment or Favoritism